fede-rodes/meteor-apollo-starter-kit/README.md

 - https://youtu.be/cmGr0RszHc8

 ### TODO LIST
-- use compose from react-apollo rather then recompse, it can be removed from project
 - apis: change base name to root and schema to types
 - welcome screen + open your email btn
 - css outside imports folder (lazy load) is better for performance?